robtweed/golgi/TUTORIAL.md

 However, if the HTML tag was a simple *div* tag, this wouldn't work.
 You could, instead, define a MutationObserver for the *div* tag and trap any events associated with any Mutation *childList* types.

 You don't need to do this, however, since *Golgi* already automates much of the MutationObserver logic for you within your Components.
+Golgi provides three ways of applying the MutationObserver:

+- you can observe and handle changes to attributes for any element within a Golgi Component;
+- you can observe and handle changes to the text content of any element within a Golgi Component;
+- for any other scenario, you can define your own mutationOberver handler in a more generic way.

 <br/>
 <div align="right">